fabioalmeida08/projects_api/README.md

 ### TODO
 - [ ] Deploy the application online
 - [ ] create a troubleshot section
-- [ ] create template file for insomnia and postman to test api endpoints
+- [x] create template file for insomnia to test api endpoints